SAP-archive/teched2020-DEV164/exercises/ex2/README.md

 UI5 comes with a powerful routing API that helps you control the state of your application efficiently.
 It takes care of displaying the desired UI5 view based on the given browser hash.

-Let's adjust the `manifest.json` to enable the routing feature for the newly created view.
+Let's adjust the `manifest.json` to enable the routing feature for your newly created view.

 1. Open `SensorManager/webapp/manifest.json`.
 2. Go to the section `sap.ui5`.